vitessio/website/content/en/docs/17.0/reference/features/tablet-throttler.md

 ### v17 and forward

-In `v17`, and as of `v16`, throttler configuration is found in the [local topology server](../../../concepts/topology-service/).
+In `v17`, throttler configuration is found in the [local topology server](../../../concepts/topology-service/).
 There is one configuration per keyspace.
 All shards and all tablets in all cells have the same throttler configuration: they are all enabled or disabled, and all share the same threshold or custom query.
 Since configuration is stored outside the tablet, it survives tablet restarts.

 `v16` introduced a new opt-in `vttablet` flag, `--throttler-config-via-topo`.
 In `v16` this flag defaulted `false`.
 In `v17` this flag now defaults `true`.
 With `--throttler-config-via-topo` set, the tablet will look for configuration in the topology server, and will watch and apply any changes made there.